Rules for Sailing with a Baby

 Always lock cabin doors and companionways.

-Especially when we’re at anchor.
-Babies can become mobile faster than you think.
+Especially when we’re at anchor, babies become mobile faster than you think and are inexplicably attracted to forbidden areas.

 Padded corners and soft flooring.